printer83mph/phyff/CONTRIBUTING.md

 * `watch` starts a (node) daemon that runs `compileDev` when any SCSS files are changed
 * `publish` runs `compile` and publishes any changes to the `public` folder to the `gh-pages` branch

+## Git Guidelines
+When adding a new feature or a large amount of new content it's recommended that you make a new branch from `master`.
+You can then make a pull request so whoever else needs to review the changes can do so easily.

+If it's just a hotfix or small content change then just updating `master` should be fine.
+Just keep it to one commit (or multiple in quick succession) since we don't want any unfinished stuff lying around in `master`

 ## SCSS Guidelines
 *WIP*